Joint Entrance Examination: JEE–Main

-JEE-Advanced
+JEE–Advanced

-JEE-Advanced is conducted for entry into 23 IIT's and some other equally prestigious universities including IISc Bangalore, IIST Thiruvananthapuram, Indian Institute of Petroleum and Energy (IIPE), Indian Institute of Science Education and Research (IISERs), Rajiv Gandhi Institute of Petroleum Technology (RGIPT).
+JEE–Advanced is conducted for entry into 23 IIT's and some other equally prestigious universities including IISc Bangalore, IIST Thiruvananthapuram, Indian Institute of Petroleum and Energy (IIPE), Indian Institute of Science Education and Research (IISERs), Rajiv Gandhi Institute of Petroleum Technology (RGIPT).
 This exam is conducted by any one of the 7 zonal IITs every year.
 In 2020, the exam was conducted by IIT Delhi.
 In 2021, 2022, and 2023, it was conducted by IIT Kharagpur, IIT Bombay and IIT Guwahati, respectively.
 The top 250,000 students in JEE Main qualify to appear for JEE Advanced.
-In 2018, 224,000 students appeared to take the JEE-Advanced, a number that had gone up from 220,000 in 2017 and 200,000 in 2016.
+In 2018, 224,000 students appeared to take the JEE–Advanced, a number that had gone up from 220,000 in 2017 and 200,000 in 2016.

 History

 The JEE pattern has undergone many changes.
 Since 2012, candidates have been given paper copies of their answers, and cutoffs have been announced.
 This transparency was achieved after a long legal battle led by IIT Kharagpur professor Rajeev Kumar, and who was nominated for the National RTI Award 2010 for his work.
 Since 2013–14, JEE has changed significantly, recently adopting new online admissions and application selection procedures which were not available in earlier years.

-In 2012, the government-run Central Board of Secondary Education (CBSE), which earlier conducted the AIEEE, announced the JEE that replaced the AIEEE and IIT-JEE.
-The JEE-Main, which replaced AIEEE, is for admission to National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), and other colleges designated as "centrally funded technical institutes" (CFTIs).
-The JEE-Advanced, which replaces IIT-JEE, is only for admission to the Indian Institutes of Technology (IITs).
+On 28 May 2012, the government-run Central Board of Secondary Education (CBSE), which earlier conducted the AIEEE, officially announced the JEE that replaced the AIEEE and IIT-JEE.
+The JEE–Main, which replaced AIEEE, is for admission to National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), and other colleges designated as "centrally funded technical institutes" (CFTIs).

+The JEE–Advanced, which replaces IIT-JEE, is only for admission to the Indian Institutes of Technology (IITs).
 Only students who are selected in JEE Main are eligible to appear in JEE Advanced.
 About 224,000 students were chosen in 2018.

 In September 2013, the IIT Council approved the decision of the Joint Admission Board to continue with the two-phase JEE pattern ("Main" followed by "Advanced") for IITs in 2014.
 Followed by the exams, JoSAA conducts the joint admission process for a total of 23 IITs, 31 NITs, 25 IIITs and other Government Funded Technical Institutes (GFTIs).